-“We don’t know if they’ve been in an accident, or know their history.”
+“We don’t know their history, such as if they’ve been in an accident.”

 If parents have used the seat for an older child and are certain the seat was never in an accident, they should ensure that it has no broken or missing parts and that it’s never been recalled.
 If the car seat is older than six years, it likely has outlived its service recommendation, but you might find an expiration date printed on its shell.